jundalisay/spblist/content/en/research/smith/wealth-of-nations/book-4/chapter-1c.md

 {{< s v="20" >}} It is not always necessary to accumulate gold and silver to carry on foreign wars and maintain fleets and armies in distant countries.
 - Fleets and armies are maintained with consumable goods, not with gold and silver*.

-> *Superphysics Note: This is why the financial sanctions against Russia invading Ukraine does little to limit Russia's ability to continue that war
+{{< n n="This is why the financial sanctions against Russia invading Ukraine does little to limit Russia's ability to continue that war" >}}

 The nation which has more than sufficient domestic industry can maintain foreign wars in distant countries because it has the means to buy consumable goods in those distant countries.